-ARTICLE 19 - 19.
-Specialty Pay
+ARTICLE 19 - Specialty Pay

 - 19.1 Specialty pay will apply to the following assignments:

 - A. Hazmat

 - B. Tech Rescue

 - C. Marine

 - 1. Deckhand or Officer Technician Level

 - 2. Marine Captain Technician Level

 - 3. Lead Marine Captain Lead Level

 - 4. Marine Pilot Marine Pilot Level

 - 5. Lead Marine Pilot Lead Marine Pilot

 - 6. Marine Coordinator Coordinator Level

 - D. Shipboard

 - 1. Shipboard Firefighter Technician Level

 - 2. Shipboard Firefighter Team Leader Lead Level

 - E. SCBA-Technician Level

-- 1. When in an SCBA specialty, the specialty pay will end if the employee is not assigned to a SCBA station for more than one month.

-- The employer may choose to end SCBA assignments and contract out for such repairs at any time.
+- 1. The employer may choose to end SCBA assignments and contract out for such repairs at any time.

 - F. PIO Team Lead Level

 - 19.2 Specialty Pay shall be at the following monthly percentages:

-Specialty Pay 1 (Trainee) 1.1% of base pay Specialty Pay 2 (Technician) 2.2% of base pay

-Specialty Pay 3 (Team Lead/Coordinator) 3.6% of base pay

-Specialty Pay 4 (Coordinator) 5.0% of base pay

-Specialty Pay 5 (Marine Pilot) 7.0% of base pay Specialty Pay 6 (Lead Marine Pilot) 8.4% of base pay
+Specialty Pay 1 (Trainee) 1.1% of base pay Specialty Pay 2 (Technician) 2.2% of base pay Specialty Pay 3 (Team Lead) 3.6% of base pay Specialty Pay 4 (Coordinator) 5.0% of base pay Specialty Pay 5 (Marine Pilot) 7.0% of base pay Specialty Pay 6 (Lead Marine Pilot) 8.4% of base pay

-- 19.3 Assignment to any specialty will be by mutual agreement of the parties, and any assignment may be ended by the employer at any time. - 19.4 Specialty Pay (SP) amounts are not cumulative.
+19.3 Assignment to any specialty will be by mutual agreement of the parties, and any assignment may be ended by the employer at any time.

+- 19.4 Specialty Pay (SP) amounts are not cumulative.
 For example, a firefighter at SP 3 level shall not receive specialty pay for the SP 1 and 2 levels.
-He/sheThey shall only receive specialty pay at the SP 3 level. - 19.5 To receive Specialty Pay under this contract, an employee must have prior approval of the Chief.
-Special Operations teams personnel shall adhere to all rules, regulations, policies, and training standards established by the City and the Vancouver Fire Department. - 19.6 Only one specialty assignment will be allowed per person; provided that, unless the Fire Chief may permit one or more employees to combine the PIO or Shipboard

-Firefightingapproves one specialty assignment to double up with another specialty if necessary to fill vacancies.
-Employees, Legacy employees who have two specialties assigned as of 1-1-2020 will be grandfathered January 1, 2023, will be permitted to retain both specialties until one or both of their specialty assignments end.
+They shall only receive specialty pay at the SP 3 level. - 19.5 To receive Specialty Pay under this contract, an employee must have prior approval of the Chief.
+Special Operations teams personnel shall adhere to all rules, regulations, policies, and training standards established by the City and the Vancouver Fire Department. - 19.6 Only one specialty assignment will be allowed per person, unless the Fire Chief approves one specialty assignment to double up with another specialty.
+Legacy employees who have two specialties assigned as of January 1, 2023, will be permitted to retain both specialties until one or both of their specialty assignments end.

-ARTICLE 20 - 20.
-Paramedics
+ARTICLE 20 - Paramedics

-- 20.1 Effective January 1, 2020, employees Employees who are assigned by the Chief or designee as paramedics shall be compensated as follows: - A. Fifteen percent (15%) of the top step firefighter (without competency) salary shall be added to the monthly base wage of Firefighter Paramedics. - B. Ten During 2023, ten percent (10%) of the top step firefighter (without competency) salary shall be added to the monthly base wage of Captain Paramedics.
-Effective January 1, 2024, the Captain Paramedic rank will be eliminated as described in Section 20.6.A and Captains maintaining their paramedic certification will be compensated as described in Section 20.6.B below. - 20.2 There are threetwo distinct classifications of paramedic-certified employees, as follows: - A. Those who became paramedics before January 2, 1995. - B. Those who became paramedics between after January 2, 1995 and December 30, 1995.
+- 20.1 Employees who are assigned by the Chief or designee as paramedics shall be compensated as follows: - A. Fifteen percent (15%) of the top step firefighter (without competency) salary shall be added to the monthly base wage of Firefighter Paramedics. - B. During 2023, ten percent (10%) of the top step firefighter (without competency) salary shall be added to the monthly base wage of Captain Paramedics.
+Effective January 1, 2024, the Captain Paramedic rank will be eliminated as described in Section 20.6.A and Captains maintaining their paramedic certification will be compensated as described in Section 20.6.B below. - 20.2 There are two distinct classifications of paramedic-certified employees, as follows: - A. Those who became paramedics before January 2, 1995. - B. Those who became paramedics after January 2, 1995. - 20.3 To decertify, the paramedic employee must notify the Fire Chief in writing, and they must take the necessary steps to ensure they transition directly from paramedic to EMT-B. - A. Those in classification A may decertify provided it does not cause the Department to drop below 17 paramedics.
+Such requests shall be approved on a first-come, first-served basis. - B. Those in classification B may request to decertify and the City may allow them to decertify once the Department has appointed another paramedic to fill the paramedic vacancy they would create.
+Such requests shall be approved in seniority order based on length of service as a paramedic in this Department. - 20.4 No employee shall be terminated due to a temporary loss of their paramedic certification.